Archaeology at The Hermitage Grades 3-6

 Junior Docents Grades 4-5

 The Hermitage’s most popular program is a special opportunity for students to perform as junior tour guides on the grounds of The Hermitage.
-After learning background information (sent in advance), students dress up in period costumes provided by The Hermitage.
-Junior Docents interpret up to 28 stations on the property for visitors.
-The program encourage students to develop self-esteem, confidence and public speaking skills as they learn about Andrew Jackson and the history of The Hermitage.
+Junior Docents interpret up to 30 stations on the property for visitors.
+The program encourages students to develop self-esteem, confidence and public speaking skills as they learn about Andrew Jackson and the history of The Hermitage.